-APPLICATION PROCEDURE

-MScIH Graduation Class of 2018/19
+MScIH Graduation Class of 2014/15

-General

-The application deadline for the Master of Science in International Health is every year in April.
-All applications for the MScIH should be submitted online.
-The programme starts once a year in September.
-Detailed information and dates can be found on our website (www.ukl-hd.de/ph/ MSCIH).
+The Master of Science in International Health starts once a year in September.
+Application deadline is April of the same year.
+All applications for the Master of Science in International Health should be submitted online.
+Detailed information and dates can be found on our website.

 Entry Requirements

-For admission to the Master of Science in International Health, applicants should:
+For admission to the Master of Science in International Health applicants should:

-- hold a four-year Bachelor's degree or an equivalent qualification in a relevant field (medical degrees and others).

-- have at least one year of relevant work experience, including public health experience in low- and middle-income settings

-- meet the English language entry requirements and provide proof of their level of English language proficiency:
+- hold a four-year Bachelor's degree or an equivalent qualification in a relevant field (medical degrees and others). - have at least two years of relevant work experience, including public health experience in low- and middle-income settings - meet the English language entry requirements and provide proof of their level of English language proficiency:

 TOEFL (paper-based): 580

 TOEFL (computer-based): 237

 TOEFL (internet-based): 92-93

 IELTS (academic training): 6.5 overall band score